flowtoolz/flowtoolz.github.io/_posts/2019-08-26-code-structure-is-determined-by-dependencies.md

 ### UML Class Diagrams

-For structural dependence itself, the semantics of how artifacts relate is utterly irrelevant.
-Whether class `A` calls a function of class `B`, has a property of type `B`, is intrinsically composed of properties of type `B` or derives itself from `B` doesn't alter the fact that `A` depends on `B`.
-In terms of [UML class diagrams](https://en.wikipedia.org/wiki/Class_diagram), arrows signify dependence but the arrow types are irrelevant for that matter:
+The [UML class diagram](https://en.wikipedia.org/wiki/Class_diagram) is a widely known modelling language that's supposed to convey the meaning rather than the structure of code.
+Because there's also an implicit assumption that meaning is more or less congruent with structure, and because our structure diagrams look like simplified UML class diagrams, it is worth clarifying the difference.

 ![](/blog-images/software-development/architecture/uml-arrows.jpg)

-The UML class diagram is a modelling tool that's supposed to convey the meaning of code.
-But there's also an implicit assumption that meaning is more or less congruent with structure, and that can muddy the water.

-For example, composition in a UML class diagram describes how two concepts (from tech- or value environment) relate to another, stating that a composite consists of a component while the component cannot exist alone outside the composite.
-While that description can be meaningful, it tells us very little about how the actual code artifacts relate:
+Also, composition in a UML class diagram describes how two concepts (from tech- or value environment) relate to another, stating that a composite consists of a component while the component cannot exist alone outside the composite.
+That description can be meaningful, but it tells us very little about how the actual code artifacts relate:

 ![](/blog-images/software-development/architecture/uml-class-diagram-vs-structure.jpg)

 `A` must depend on `B`, but does it just reference `B` or is it the scope of its part `B`?
-Conceptual and structural composition are similar but orthoganal perspectives.
+Conceptual and structural composition are similar but orthogonal features.
 We can have each without the other.

 UML offers countless variants of diagrams and all of them have their place.
-Just note that the diagrams in this book are not UML unless explicitly stated.
-We just borrow visual elements from UML here and there, like we use the inheritance arrow to mark an explicit dependence as a type inheritence or interface/protocol conformance:
+Just note that we don't use UML unless explicitly stated.
+We just borrow some of its visual elements, like we use the inheritance arrow to mark an explicit dependence more specifically as a type inheritence or interface/protocol conformance:

 ![](/blog-images/software-development/architecture/dependency-by-inheritance.jpg)